RHasan97/Recipe-classifier/README.md

 # Recipe-classifier

-A text classification model from data collection, model training, and deployment. <br/>
-The model can classify 48 different types of food types <br/>The keys of `Recipe\recipe_types_encoded.json` shows the food types
+A text classification model from data collection, model training, and deployment.
+The model can classify 48 different types of food types.
+The keys of `Recipe\recipe_types_encoded.json` shows the food types

 ## Data Collection